Home » Health Conditions » American Health Care

 hip dysplasia

 Hip dysplasia affects the area where the thigh bone connects to the hip bone (yes, just like the song).
 In these cases, the connections are often loose, or slightly dislocated.
 All babies are checked at birth for this disorder and, if caught early, treatment can be accomplished with casts, braces or even at last resort, surgery.
 The term hip dysplasia refers to a number of potential hip disorder situations.
-Symptoms can occur in the years and sometimes later in life, typically when involved in a sport activity.
-Doctors are linking genetics to this disorder, as there is a twelve percent increase in chance if one parent has hip dysplasia, compared to six percent of children whose parents do not have the diagnosed disorder.
+Symptoms can occur in the teen years and sometimes later in life, typically when involved in a sport activity.
+Doctors are linking genetics to this disorder, as there is a twelve percent increase in chance if one parent has hip dysplasia, compared to six percent of whose parents do not have the diagnosed disorder.
 Another interesting fact is that it is most common in females due to the hormone relaxin, which is released during childbirth to loosen the hip area in preparation for the actual birth.

 There are a number of symptoms for hip dysplasia.
 These can include a popping noise when walking or running, uneven leg length or hip height, pain compared to a deep ache in the hip front area.
 This should not be confused with pain in the side area of the hip, which is typically trochanteric bursitis (inflamed fluid-filled sac, called the bursa).
 If you think you may have the symptoms of hip dysplasia, the first thing you need to do is get an x-ray to confirm.